|Hometown:||San Antonio, Texas|

-The 2010 National Assistant Coach of the Year with fellow OU assistant Lou Ball, Haley also shared the 2011, 2013, 2014 and 2015 awards for South Central Region Assistant Coach of the Year with Ball, giving him six career Region Coach of the Year honors.
+The 2010 National Assistant Coach of the Year with fellow OU assistant Lou Ball, Haley also shared the 2010, 2011, 2013, 2014, 2015 and 2017 awards for South Central Region Assistant Coach of the Year with Ball, giving him seven career Region Coach of the Year honors.

 Haley’s gymnasts were a force on uneven bars as well, capturing 13 team event titles and 14 individual titles throughout the season.
 Three gymnasts earned first-team All-America accolades under Haley and Ball and Dowell, Kmieciak and Wofford all finished in the top 10 nationally on the event.
 Wofford spent several weeks during the regular season ranked No. 1 nationally on bars and capped her season with a fourth-place NCAA finish in event finals.

 Haley helped lead Oklahoma to the best season in program history in 2014, coaching the Sooners to a first NCAA title, an NCAA Regional championship and a Big 12 title.
 Haley coached five Sooner gymnasts to All-America honors in 2014.
 Lara Albright, Maile'ana Kanewa and Haley Scaman were all first-team All-Americans on floor exercise, while Taylor Spear garnered first-team honors on bars.
 True freshman Kara Lovan also captured second-team accolades on floor.
 Kanewa and Scaman each posted 9.95 performances at NCAA Event Finals to tie as national runners-up on the event.